viklund/courses/assembly/1611/exercises/illumina_assembly.md

 ## Exercise: Illumina Assembly

 In this exercise you will assemble genomes de novo using commonly used assembly software.
-You will work with Illumina data of _Saccharomyces cerevisiae S288c_, data that was downloaded from the NCBI Short Read Archive (SRA).
+You will work with Illumina data of _Saccharomyces cerevisiae S288c_, data that was downloaded from the NCBI Short Read Archive (SRA) and subsampled to make faster, crappier assemblies.
 Due to time-restrictions we are forced to stick to assemblers that run quickly, but if you have an assembly project of your own you are encouraged to try other assemblers too.
 Remember that no assembler is best for all projects; it is recommended to try several.

 **Questions**